Protection for the Registry Operator

 Good Faith Protection for Healthcare Providers

-Providers also receive protection when they rely on directives retrieved from the registry.
-A provider who makes healthcare decisions based on a directive that appears genuine receives the same criminal and civil immunity available under A.R.S.
+Providers also get protection when they rely on directives from the registry.
+A provider who acts in good faith on a directive that looks genuine receives criminal and civil immunity under A.R.S.
 36-3205 and 36-3251.

 A health care provider who makes good faith health care decisions in reliance on the provisions of an apparently genuine health care directive received from the registry is immune from criminal and civil liability to the same extent and under the same conditions as prescribed in sections 36-3205 and 36-3251.

-A.R.S. § 36-3296(B)There is one practical detail worth noting: the requirement that a prehospital medical care directive be on an orange form does not apply when a provider retrieves it through the registry.
-This makes sense.
-The orange form requirement exists so paramedics can quickly identify the document in a physical setting.
-When the directive comes through an electronic registry, the visual cue is unnecessary.
+A.R.S. § 36-3296(B)One detail worth noting: the orange form rule for prehospital directives does not apply when a provider pulls the directive from the registry.
+The orange form helps paramedics spot the document in person.
+When the directive comes through an electronic system, that visual cue is not needed.

 Nothing in this statute requires providers to check the registry before treating a patient.
 Providers are not penalized for not looking.
-But when they do check and act in good faith on what they find, the law protects them.
+But when they do check and act in good faith, the law protects them.